 Listing 7-8: Calling a function using a relative path starting with super

 The fix_incorrect_order function is in the back_of_house module, so we can use super to go to the parent module of back_of_house, which in this case is crate, the root.
 From there, we look for serve_order and find it.
 Success!
 We think the back_of_house module and the serve_order function are likely to stay in the same relationship to each other and get moved together should we decide to reorganize the crate’s module tree.
-Therefore, we used super so that we’ll have fewer places to update code in the future, should this code get moved to a different module.
+Therefore, we used super so we’ll have fewer places to update code in the future if this code gets moved to a different module.

 Making Structs and Enums Public

-You can also use pub to designate structs and enums as public, but there are a few extra details.
-If you use pub before a struct definition, you make the struct public, but the struct’s fields will still be private.
-You can choose to make each field public or not on a case-by-case basis.
+We can also use pub to designate structs and enums as public, but there are a few extra details.
+If we use pub before a struct definition, we make the struct public, but the struct’s fields will still be private.
+We can make each field public or not on a case-by-case basis.
 In Listing 7-9, we’ve defined a public back_of_house::Breakfast struct with a public toast field but a private seasonal_fruit field.
-This models the case in a restaurant where the customer can pick the type of bread that comes with a meal, but the chef decides what fruit will come with a meal based on what’s in season and what they have in stock.
-The fruit that’s available changes quickly so customers aren’t allowed to choose the fruit or even see which fruit they’ll get.
+This models the case in a restaurant where the customer can pick the type of bread that comes with a meal, but the chef decides which fruit accompanies the meal based on what’s in season and in stock.
+The available fruit changes quickly, so customers can’t choose the fruit or even see which fruit they’ll get.

 Filename: src/lib.rs